hihailey/haileyCinema/README.md

 ## Project Descriptions

-🎥 Cinema is a website that helps users find movies by movie title.
+🎥 Cinema is a single-page website that helps users find movies by movie title.

 There are **two branches**.